aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 ```

 ### Setup SageMaker Studio
 You're going to use SageMaker Studio to deploy a real-time LLM endpoint.
 You don't need Studio and the endpoint if you use Amazon Bedrock API to connect to an LLM.
+You can also skip all SageMaker-related sections if you're going to use Amazon Bedrock only.

 To setup Studio:
 1. [Provision a SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html) if you don't have one